 Camptonville is a small, unincorporated community located in northeastern Yuba County between the North Fork and Middle Fork of the Yuba River near Bullards Bar Reservoir.
 Camptonville lies at an elevation of 2,825 ft and covers an area of 0.9 sq mi.
-The 2010 United States Census reported the population of Camptonville to be 158 with a median age of 44 years.
+The 2010 United States Census reported a population of Camptonville to be 158 with a median age of 44 years.
+Gold was discovered in 1850, and the area became known as Gold Ridge.
 Median household income is around \$17,000.

-Gold was discovered in 1850, and the area became known as Gold Ridge.
 In 1854, the name was changed to Camptonville when the first post office was opened.
-Camptonville was a center of the California Gold Rush and a stopping point for travelers on the main route, Henness Pass Road, for the time.
+It was a center of the California Gold Rush and a stopping point for travelers on the main route, Henness Pass Road, for the time.
 After the rush of gold miners slowed, the local economy depended on Camptonville's lumber mill.
-When the mill shut down, many of those that had not already left then departed (U.S. Census 2010a; Durham 1998).
+When the mill shut down, many of those that had not already left then departed (US Census 2010; Durham 1998).